 In our changing, complex, and uncertain world, finding reliable guidance can sometimes feel completely out of reach.
-One of my favorite books on entrepreneurship (Just Start — check it out on my Resources page) highlights some important research that distills the entrepreneurial approach to dealing with such complexity into three simple principles:
+One of my favorite books on entrepreneurship (Just Start: Take Action, Embrace Uncertainty, Create the Future) highlights some important research that distills an emergent approach to dealing with such complexity into three simple principles:

 - Take a small, smart step forward